rjohnsen/hhc-2024/content/act3/elf-stack.md

 ![Answer silver 15](/images/act3/act3-elfstack-s15.png)

-## Hard mode
+## Hard mode - Gold

+### Question 1

-> Question 1: What is the event.EventID number for Sysmon event logs relating to process creation?
+> What is the event.EventID number for Sysmon event logs relating to process creation?

 Answer: 1

+### Question 2

-> Question 2: How many unique values are there for the 'event_source' field in all of the logs?
+> How many unique values are there for the 'event_source' field in all of the logs?

 Answer: 5

+### Question 3

-> Question 3: What is the event_source name that contains the email logs?
+> What is the event_source name that contains the email logs?

 Answer: SnowGlowMailPxy

+### Question 4

-> Question 4: The North Pole network was compromised recently through a sophisticated phishing attack sent to one of our elves.
+> The North Pole network was compromised recently through a sophisticated phishing attack sent to one of our elves.
 The attacker found a way to bypass the middleware that prevented phishing emails from getting to North Pole elves.
 As a result, one of the Received IPs will likely be different from what most email logs contain.
 Find the email log in question and submit the value in the event 'From:' field for this email log event.

 Answer: kriskring1e@northpole.local

 ![Answer gold 4](/images/act3/act3-elfstack-g4.png)

+### Question 5

-> Question 5: Our ElfSOC analysts need your help identifying the hostname of the domain computer that established a connection to the attacker after receiving the phishing email from the previous question.
+> Our ElfSOC analysts need your help identifying the hostname of the domain computer that established a connection to the attacker after receiving the phishing email from the previous question.
 You can take a look at our GreenCoat proxy logs as an event source.
 Since it is a domain computer, we only need the hostname, not the fully qualified domain name (FQDN) of the system.

 Answer: SleighRider